-3. There's currently no GUI built on top of version 4.0 (not for a few months).
+3. There's currently no GUI release for version 4.0.
 Keep that in mind if you need GUI functionality (e.g. to visualize your model or results).
-Model and storage file formats have changed and so are not supported by the 3.3 GUI
+Model and storage file formats have changed and so are not supported by the 3.3 GUI.

 Useful Links and Literature

 OpenSim: Open-Source Software to Create and Analyze Dynamic Simulations of Movement

 Scott L. Delp, Frank C. Anderson, Allison S. Arnold, Peter Loan, Ayman Habib, Chand T. John, Eran Guendelman, and Darryl G. Thelen

 IEEE TRANSACTIONS ON BIOMEDICAL ENGINEERING, VOL. 54, NO. 11, NOVEMBER 2007